Hilltop Fellowship

 Lauinger Library

-The fellowships are available for a four-week period with a stipend of $3,000.
-During that month, the fellow will have status as a sponsored university associate and access to the Booth Family Center for Special Collections during its ordinary operational hours.
+The fellowships are available for a four-week period with a stipend of $4,000.
+During that month, the fellow will have status as a Sponsored University Associate (SUA) and access to Georgetown University Library.
+As a Hilltop Fellow with SUA status, the awardee will have unrestricted access to the Library’s general circulating collections, databases, and non-circulating holdings in the Booth Family Center for Special Collections.
 Awardees may combine their Hilltop Fellowship award with other stipendiary support and sabbatical funding.
 Local residency is required for the month of fellowship.

 The library’s collections are especially suitable for studies of Catholicism in the U.S. colonial and early national periods, as well as of Jesuit activity from the colonial period to the present in North America.
 The Catholic Studies Program and the Booth Family Center for Special Collections are especially eager to encourage projects that focus on American Indian, African American, and women’s histories.
 Some collections, in whole or part, require special permissions to use, copy, and publish.
 It is the responsibility of the fellows, in consultation with library staff, to obtain such permissions.